antistatique/retraitespopulaires-styleguide/README.md

 ## Build the theme

+To build the theme, the styleguide is a npm dependecies of this package `@antistatique/retraitespopulaires-styleguide`.

 You first need to setup the work environment by running `$ npm install`.

-To build the theme, the styleguide is a npm dependecies of this package `@antistatique/retraitespopulaires-styleguide`.

 In the drupal project:

     # copy all built files from the styleguide
+    $ ./sh/styleguide.sh

+### Development process

+To build the theme from the repository whitout publishing on `npm`, you then need to clone the `retraitespopulaires-styleguide` repo and put it as a sibling of this repo in your local directory.
+Then, run the following command to build and copy the styleguide in your Drupal theme.

-    $ styleguide.sh
+    $ ./sh/styleguide-dev.sh

 ## Deploy
 The deployment of branch `dev` and `master` is automatically managed by Codeship!